 Find out more about apraxia of speech here.

-Problems with cognitive skills such as thinking, reasoning and memory can lead to trouble communicating.
+Problems with cognitive skills such as thinking, problem solving, reasoning and memory can lead to trouble communicating.

 Traumatic brain injury and dementia are two examples of neurological problems that may lead to cognitive-communication difficulties.
 People with stroke and aphasia can sometimes also have cognitive-communication problems.